Introduction

 moral influence for the masses, for the last several centuries.
 Consequently,

-became the obsessive secular quest of life.
-And then, with the collapse of
+became the obsessive secular quest of life in the Western—and

-sexual morality beginning in the 1960s, the final association was made: the
+beginning in the 1960s, the final transformation was made: the long sought chalice

 Notice, however,